rafaelromao/romak/MagicRomak.md

 This Magic Key replaces the regular H key from the standard Romak 24.
 It will still type H by default, but will also produce V or Y in some cases where H is not the most useful output.
 For consonants in the secondary alpha layer, this Magic Key will simply reactivate the secondary alpha layer for a second shot.

-To cope with the cases where an H is required but the Magic Key would produce something else, the Q in the secondary alpha layer is moved to the outer left thumb key, with H taking its place.
+To cope with the cases where an H is required but the Magic Key would produce something else, the H also appears in the secondary alpha layer, in the outer left thumb key.

 Alpha 1 layer: